JayFrancoe/REMUXER/README.md

 `.draw_fn` which takes in a function pointer of `void(remux_module *, section_t *)` where section_t is itself.
 `.origin_y` lets you specify where on the screen to print.
 Positive numbers go from the top and down, while negative numbers go from the bottom and up.
 You can also use `ORIGIN_CONTINUATION` (0x7FFF) to set the origin to wherever the cursor is after the previous section.
+Any number larger than `cui->max_y` will trigger this behaviour.

 Inside your draw_fn you can use the `get_cui` macro to get a pointer to the con_ui instance.
 Using the `get_section_origin()` function you can parse the origin_y to get a normalized y coordinate.
 Pass this into `cui_set_cursor` to set the cursor to the origin point.